Learning Credal Ensembles via Distributionally Robust Optimization: Extended Related Work

-Uncertainty quantification for credal sets remains an active area of research~\citep{hullermeier2021aleatoric, sale2023volume}.
-In classification problems, the notions of generalized entropy~\citep{abellan2006disaggregated} and the generalized Hartley (GH) measure~\citep{abellan2000non, hullermeier2022quantification} have been introduced.
-However, practical application of the GH measure is often hindered by the computational complexity of solving constrained optimization problems over $2^C$ subsets~\citep{hullermeier2021aleatoric, hullermeier2022quantification}, which becomes especially challenging when the number of classes $C$ is large (e.g., $C=100$).
-Since intervals represent credal sets in the special binary case,~\citep{hullermeier2022quantification} recently proposed using the width of the probability interval as an EU measure.
-Their results indicate that this measure offers improved theoretical properties and empirical performance compared to generalized entropy~\citep{abellan2006disaggregated} and the GH measure in the binary case.
-More recently, an imprecise probability metric framework proposes the maximum mean imprecision measure based on the total variance distance to quantify credal epistemic uncertainty~\citep{chau2025integral}.
+Uncertainty quantification for credal sets remains an active area of research~\cite{hullermeier2021aleatoric, sale2023volume}.
+In classification problems, the notions of generalized entropy~\cite{abellan2006disaggregated} and the generalized Hartley (GH) measure~\cite{abellan2000non, hullermeier2022quantification} have been introduced.
+However, practical application of the GH measure is often hindered by the computational complexity of solving constrained optimization problems over $2^C$ subsets~\cite{hullermeier2021aleatoric, hullermeier2022quantification}, which becomes especially challenging when the number of classes $C$ is large (e.g., $C=100$).
+Since intervals represent credal sets in the special binary case,~\cite{hullermeier2022quantification} recently proposed using the width of the probability interval as an EU measure.
+Their results indicate that this measure offers improved theoretical properties and empirical performance compared to generalized entropy~\cite{abellan2006disaggregated} and the GH measure in the binary case.
+More recently, an imprecise probability metric framework proposes the maximum mean imprecision measure based on the total variance distance to quantify credal epistemic uncertainty~\cite{chau2025integral}.
 We include generalized entropy in multiclass classification primarily to enable fair comparison, as it is widely used among state-of-the-art credal classifiers.

-\section{Experiment details}
+\section{Experiment Details}

 This section details the experimental setup for our evaluation.
-The datasets are drawn from existing literature. \emph{To support reproducibility, the core implementation code for running and analyzing the experiments will be released publicly upon publication under a license that allows free use for research.}
+The datasets are drawn from existing literature.
+The core implementation code for running and analyzing the experiments is publicly available at \url{https://github.com/Kaizheng-WANG/Learning-Credal-Ensembles-via-Distributionally-Robust-Optimization}.